Pink tourmaline bracelet on Eudialyte Namibia A (5-6mm balls)

 Dimensions:

-In fact, tourmaline has been known for millennia.
-In the 3rd century BC, we found traces of this stone.
-In Greece, it was Alexander the Great (356-323 BC) who brought back this stone from these expeditions.
+In fact, tourmaline has been known for thousands of years.
+In the 3rd century BC, traces of this stone were found.
+In Greece, it was Alexander the Great (356-323 BC) who brought this stone back from his expeditions.
 However, tourmaline, due to its many colors, has very often been confused with other minerals.

 Tourmaline comes in various shades.
-They can also be two-tone or multi-colored.
-There is a wide variety of tourmalines, in different colors, from opaque to transparent, with striated or hexagonal structures.
+They can also be bicolored or multicolor.
+There is a wide variety of tourmalines, of different colors, from opaque to transparent, with striated or hexagonal structures.
 It has a rhombohedral crystal system.
-It is a magmatic and metamorphic rock which may come from hydrothermal deposits.
+It is an igneous and metamorphic rock that can come from hydrothermal deposits.

-Thus, there are several kinds of tourmalines with varied compositions such as magnesium silicates, sodium silicates, iron, clay, fluorides and borosilicate.
-Tourmalines are actually an entire family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.
+So, there are several types of tourmalines with various compositions such as magnesium silicates, sodium silicates, iron silicates, clay silicates, fluorides and borosilicate.
+Tourmalines are actually a whole family of stones, which have the same internal structure, but differ in chemical composition and therefore in color and appearance.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.

-Tourmaline is a stone often associated with other minerals.
-The most common combinations are pink tourmaline on eudialyte, pink tourmaline on lepidolite and pink tourmaline on rose quartz.
+Tourmaline is a stone that is often associated with other minerals.
+The most common associations are pink tourmaline on eudialyte, pink tourmaline on lepidolite, and pink tourmaline on rose quartz.

 You can find all the characteristics of pink tourmaline in the text dedicated to it.
-We will focus more particularly on the benefits of these minerals which accompany these pink tourmalines.
+We will focus more particularly on the benefits of these minerals that accompany these pink tourmalines.

 The marriage of pink tourmaline and eudialyte reinforces the effectiveness of both stones.
 We have previously seen the properties of pink tourmaline.
-We are going to develop those for eudialyte.
+We will develop those of eudialyte.

-The name eudialyte comes from the Greek meaning good and dissolvable.
-It is part of the silicates group, subgroup of cyclosilicates.
+The name eudialyte comes from the Greek meaning good and dissoluble.
+It is part of the group of silicates, subgroup of cyclosilicates.
 It is soluble in acids, hence its name.
 It was identified by Friedrich Strohmeyer in 1818 following the discovery of a specimen from the southwest coast of Greenland.

-Eudialyte is composed of cyclosilicates of sodium, calcium, cerium, iron, manganese and zirconium.
+Eudialyte is composed of sodium, calcium, cerium, iron, manganese and zirconium cyclosilicates.
 It has a hardness of 5.5 on the Mohs scale.
-In comparison, diamond has the highest hardness on this same scale, 10.
+In comparison, diamond has the highest hardness on the same scale, at 10.

-It is a relatively affordable stone, even mounted as jewelry.
-However, some high quality pendants can reach hundreds of euros.
+It is a relatively affordable stone, even when mounted in jewelry.
+However, some high-quality pendants can reach a hundred euros.

 Its main deposits are located in Russia, Canada, the United States and Greenland.

 The benefits of pink tourmaline (refer to the text on pink tourmaline) are coupled with those of eudialyte.
-Eudialyte helps release negative emotions, such as anxiety.
-Associated with pink tourmaline, it encourages introspection and reconnection with the inner self.
-It generates an understanding of traumas often linked to childhood.
+Eudialyte allows you to release negative emotions, such as anguish, anxiety.
+Associated with pink tourmaline, it encourages introspection and reconnection to the inner self.
+It generates understanding of traumas often linked to childhood.

-Thus, it is ideal for making a fresh start.
-It helps to overcome grief, suffering and guilt.
+Thus, it is ideal for making a new start.
+It helps to overcome mourning, suffering and guilt.
 Pink tourmaline on eudialyte is a stone of resilience.
 It allows you to rebuild yourself both emotionally and professionally.
-It gives the courage to undertake.
-It is a stone of liberation that helps overcome grief and doubts.
+It gives you the courage to undertake.
+It is a stone of liberation that helps to overcome grief and doubts.
 It restores self-confidence.

 Pink tourmaline bracelet on Eudialyte Namibia A (5-6mm balls)